 I know some people will criticize me for this article.
-Because they cannot fathom why anyone would harm a 9 month old baby, leave alone murder her.
+Because they cannot fathom why anyone would harm a nine-month-old baby, leave alone murder her.

 But I don’t care, truth is I want people to feel uncomfortable when they look into the eyes of this baby girl.
-A baby girl that could have grown up to be their teacher, cleaner, chef, doctor or the mother of their best friend, or even their mother in law.
+That baby girl could have grown up to be their teacher, cleaner, chef, doctor or the mother of their best friend, or even their mother-in-law.

-Stories like Annelise Julie van Voolen’s story have to hit us hard.
+Stories like Annelise Julie van Voolen’s story have hit us hard.
 They have to shake our core values.
 The people who killed her were not that different from us.
-There is often talks about an inconvenient truth.
+There are often talks about an inconvenient truth.
 This is one of those inconvenient truths.

-The people who killed Annelise were quite possible well educated and cultured.
+The people who killed Annelise were quite possibly well-educated and cultured.
 But they listened to a promise.
 A promise of a better life and prosperity.
 The promise of having a life filled with a purpose.
 They liked the promises they heard and fully immersed themselves in the ideology that fueled those promises.

-However they never asked the question that any one should ask themselves if they hear a promise.
+However, they never asked the question that anyone should ask themselves if they hear a promise.
 How?
-How are they going to fulfill these promises?
+How are they going to fulfil these promises?
 What is the price that needs to be paid?

 And I get it.
 When you are promised a better life it is very seductive.
 But when following this promise is followed without critical thinking you only create chaos and destruction.

-I sincerely hope you feel the anger when you see the face of Annelise Julie van Voolen.
-Born in Amsterdam 17 September 1942 , Murdered in Westerbork, 1 July 1943.
-9 months old.
+I sincerely hope you feel anger when you see the face of Annelise Julie van Voolen.
+Born in Amsterdam on 17 September 1942 and murdered in Westerbork on 1 July 1943 at the age of nine-month-old.

 Those who survived the Holocaust will soon all be gone.
-It is our duty to continue telling their stories and the stories of all their loved ones who were brutally murdered, soame even younger then Annelise
+We have a duty to continue telling their stories and the stories of all their loved ones who were brutally murdered, some even younger than Annelise.